Columbia Slip and Fall Attorney

 - Document Your Slip and Fall: Evidence matters.
 Slip and fall accident claims are fault-based legal cases in South Carolina.
 Take clear photographs of the accident scene, including any hazards, before conditions change or are remedied.
 You should also try to obtain contact information from witnesses and preserve other relevant evidence.

-- Report the Accident to the Business/Property Owner: You should notify the responsible business or property owner that a slip and fall accident has happened.
+- Report the Accident to the Business/Property Owner: You should notify the responsible party business or property owner, that a slip and fall accident has happened.
 You do not have to give a full statement at this point in the process.
 Simply give notification of an accident.

 Understanding Premises Liability Law